appium/appium-uiautomator2-driver/README.md

 Capability Name | Description
 --- | ---
 appium:localeScript | Canonical name of the locale to be set for the app under test, for example `Hans` in `zh-Hans-CN`.
 See https://developer.android.com/reference/java/util/Locale.html for more details. appium:language | Name of the language to extract application strings for.
 Strings are extracted for the current system language by default.
 Also sets the language for the app under test.
 See https://developer.android.com/reference/java/util/Locale.html for more details.
+If `language` is provided then `locale` is also required to be set.
+The combination of both capability values must be a known locale and should be present in the list of available locales returned by the ICU's [getAvailableULocales()](https://unicode-org.github.io/icu/userguide/locale/#usage-retrieving-locales) method.
+The full list of supported locales is also dumped into the logcat output on failure.
 Example: en, ja appium:locale | Sets the locale for the app under test.
 See https://developer.android.com/reference/java/util/Locale.html for more details.
+If `locale` is provided then `language` is also required to be set.
+The combination of both capability values must be a known locale and should be present in the list of available locales returned by the ICU's [getAvailableULocales()](https://unicode-org.github.io/icu/userguide/locale/#usage-retrieving-locales) method.
+The full list of supported locales is also dumped into the logcat output on failure.
 Example: EN, JA

 ### ADB